marcoavesani/marcoavesani.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the [QuantumFuture](https://quantumfuture.dei.unipd.it/) group at University of Padova, Italy.
+I am a tenure-track researcher in the [QuantumFuture](https://quantumfuture.dei.unipd.it/) group at University of Padova, Italy.

 I am also one of the co-founders of [ThinkQuantum](https://www.thinkquantum.com/), a spin-off company that commercializes quantum-based technology solutions for cyber security and communication systems.